I'm a gardener and nature lover. I enjoy writing articles and how-to guides that help people learn new things.

-How Often to Add Soil to Raised Beds
+How Often Should You Add Soil to Your Garden Beds?

 If you are starting from scratch, use equal parts and add in roughly equal parts each year to keep that ratio.
 If, on the other hand, your garden is made from topsoil or whatever your natural soil is on your property, you might have to shake it up for a while.
 For example, you might really need a big dose of vermiculite and peat moss at first to lighten up your heavy soil.

-Once you have found the products needed, all that you need to do is add them to your garden and turn the soil.
-This is a much easier task in a raised bed that it is in a real garden so don't worry—this is not going to take long.
+Once you have found the products needed, all you need to do is add them to your garden and turn the soil.
+This is a much easier task in a raised bed than it is in a real garden, so don't worry—this is not going to take long.

-In an established garden bed I can amend the soil and turn the entire garden in less than 10 minutes.
-It is really easy, and since there is no heavy soil involved, it's no problem on the back either.
-In fact, I often use a 3-tine garden rake to just rake in the new amendments.
+In an established garden bed, I can amend the soil and turn the entire garden in less than 10 minutes.
+It is really easy, and since there is no heavy soil involved, it's no problem on my back, either.
+In fact, I often use a three-tine garden rake to just rake in the new amendments.